Guide 10: LSTM multi-step load forecasting.

 model.eval()

-Why these hyperparameters? hidden_size=128 balances model capacity with the available training data (~26K sequences).
-A larger hidden_size (256+) would risk overfitting on a single feeder.
+Why these hyperparameters? hidden_size=128 balances model capacity with the available training data (~1,750 sequences).
+With the SP&L demo dataset, a larger hidden_size (256+) would risk overfitting.
 The 2-layer LSTM captures both short-term patterns (daily cycles) and longer-term dependencies (weekly patterns).

 You built a multi-step LSTM load forecasting system that predicts an entire 24-hour load curve in a single forward pass.
 Here's what you accomplished:

-- Loaded and explored 5 years of hourly substation load data with daily, weekly, and seasonal patterns
+- Loaded and explored 15-minute feeder load profiles (representative seasonal weeks) with daily, weekly, and seasonal patterns

 - Created sliding-window sequences (168h input, 24h output) for LSTM training